Role hierarchy

 This 3-tier role model provides a tremendous advantage when it comes to real world maintenance of permissions in Snowflake.

-Typical changes produce a very small SQL footprint, which is easier to review.
-For example, when you want to grant access for a new schema to 50 analysts, SnowDDL produces only 1 line of SQL.
+Typical changes produce a very small SQL footprint.
+For example, when you want to grant access for a schema to 50 analysts, SnowDDL may produce only 1 line of SQL.

 Native Snowflake secondary roles are not needed thanks to each user having a dedicated user role by design.